This page deals with that part of the supply chain where the product is packaged for marketing.

 Source: Packaging SA

-Read about requirements for Food Business Operators (FBOs) at http://fbo.daff.gov.za.
+Read about requirements for Food Business Operators (FBOs) on the Directorate Food Safety and Quality Assurance pages at www.dalrrd.gov.za.
 Packhouses are included in this category.

 - Find information about recycling on the Packaging SA website, www.packagingsa.co.za.